 Therefore, this research uses internal corporate governance structure which is proxied with institutional ownership, board independent, and board size.
 While the dependent variable is the firm performance, which proxied in Tobin's q and the investment decision variables in proxy investment opportunity set (IOS).
 The independent variables are firm size, debt, age, and risk.
-In the other hand, the independent variable that describes the corporate governance policy is the structure of good corporate governance, which consists of; first, institutional ownership is proxied by using the percentage indicator of the number of shares owned by institution, second, the composition of independent board of commissioners that is proxied by using the percentage indicator of the board commissioners come from outside the third, the size of the board of commissioners is proxied by using indicators of the number of members of the board of commissioners of a firm.
+In the other hand, the independent variable that describes the corporate governance policy is the structure of good corporate governance, which consists of; first, institutional ownership is proxied by using the percentage indicator of the number of shares owned by institution, second, the composition of independent board of commissioners that is proxied by using the percentage indicators of the number of members of the board of commissioners is proxied by using indicators of the number of members of the board of commissioners of a firm.